invictus-integration/docs-ifa/framework/components/sequencecontroller.md

 ### GetSequenceNumber

 This call is not required but we do request that it is used if possible.
 This call will basically check with the Database what sequence number is next in line.
 So assuming the process is going upwards starting from 1, if the sequence has reached number 6, then as expected the number 7 will be returned as the next sequence number.
-This call eliminates the need for the user to track the sequence.
+This call eliminates the need for the user to track/manage the sequence.

 |Name|Required|Sample Value|Description|
 | --- | :---: | --- | --- |